Curriculum Vitae (2017)

 FIELDS OF INTEREST

-Social movement media & civic media; participatory research & design; media literacy, popular education, & comunicación popular; intersectionality & transformative media organizing; information & communications policy; media justice & communication rights.
+Social movement media & civic media; participatory research & design; popular education & comunicación popular; intersectionality & transformative media organizing; information & communications policy; media justice & communication rights.

 FELLOWSHIPS AND HONORS